STUDY OF THE

 WHAT IS THE STUDY OF MALE FERTILITY?

-The study of male fertility or andrology can be key to fertility treatments and should not be neglected.
-We recommend a good study of male fertility, as it can provide very useful information in the diagnosis and possible solutions.
-Depending on the first results obtained and the previous history of the couple, it may be advisable to carry out more specific andrological studies and tests, of functionality and/or genetics.
-In some cases, a visit to the specialist in the male reproductive system, the andrologist, will even be required.
+The study of male fertility or andrology can be key in fertility treatments and should not be neglected.
+We recommend doing a good male fertility study, as it can provide very useful information in the diagnosis and possible solutions.
+Depending on the initial results obtained and the couple’s previous history, it may be advisable to carry out more specific andrological studies and tests, of functionality and/or genetics.
+In some cases, a visit to the specialist of the male reproductive system, the andrologist, will even be required.

 TESTS THAT CAN BE PERFORMED